Nike-Inc/lambda-router/README.md

     }]
   }
 ```
-All requests are executed asynchronously unless `dependsOn` is specified on a request, in-which-case the requests are executed in as few asynchronous groups as possible.
+All requests are executed asynchronously unless `dependsOn` is specified on a request, in-which-case the requests will wait for each dependency to have resolved before begining execution.

 For security, the `authorization` header may not be specified on a request element.
 If the batch route was called with an authorization header it will be supplied to every child request.

 `event` and `context` will be forwarded with changes to the `httpMethod`, `url`, `body`, `pathParameters.proxy`, `multiValueQueryStringParameters`.
 In addition the context will have a populated value `_batch` set to true as an indication to handlers that the request is being batched.

 ## The Unknown Handler